rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<WebStorageDBPath value="file:///path-to-web-storage"/>

 ### WebSQLDBQuota
-Web SQL database maximum quota per database.
-Only supported on Windows Mobile/CE using the Zebra Webkit.
+Sets the maximum per-database quota for Web SQL databases. **Applies only to Windows Mobile/CE using the Zebra Webkit**.

 **Possible Values**